Mexico says US ready to share AstraZeneca vaccines after testing them

-Mexican President Andres Manuel Lopez Obrador said on Tuesday U.S. Vice President Kamala Harris told his government the United States was willing to send AstraZeneca (AZN.L) vaccines it was not using to other countries once it has done tests on them.
+MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Tuesday U.S. Vice President Kamala Harris told his government the United States was willing to send AstraZeneca vaccines it was not using to other countries once it has done tests on them.

 Our Standards: The Thomson Reuters Trust Principles.